uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ### Threaded Jobs (OpenMP or pthreads)

-SLURM considers a task to correspond to a process.
+Slurm considers a task to correspond to a process.
 Specifying a number of cpus (cores) per node ensures that they are on the same node.
-SLURM does not set standard environment variables such as OMP_NUM_THREADS or NTHREADS, so the script must transfer that information explicitly.
+Slurm does not set standard environment variables such as OMP_NUM_THREADS or NTHREADS, so the script must transfer that information explicitly.
 This example is for OpenMP:

 ```
 #!/bin/bash